 In slump sales, the business is sold as a going concern for a lump sum consideration.
 The seller will be subject to capital gains tax on the sale of the business undertaking.
-Where that undertaking has been in existence for more than three years, a reduced rate of capital gains tax (ie, 20 per cent plus surcharge and cess) would apply.
+Where the undertaking has been in existence for more than three years, a reduced rate of capital gains tax (ie, 20 per cent plus surcharge and cess) would apply.
 Otherwise, the rate of tax would be as per the general rates of corporate tax applicable to the seller.
+Recently, slump sales have been made subject to pricing requirements where fair market value (FMV) would be deemed to be the minimum consideration for computing taxes in the hands of the seller.
+However, the manner in which the deemed FMV is to be calculated has not yet been prescribed.
 The cost basis of the acquired assets, for the buyer, is determined in accordance with specific rules and needs to be supported by an independent valuation report.
 Generally, a judicial view has been taken that the sale of a business as a whole is not subject to goods and services tax (GST) and most of the states have also exempted sale as a going concern from GST.